zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-24-language-and-the-brain.md

 For example:

-- Understanding the word â€œkickâ€?may activate **motor areas** related to leg movement.
+- Understanding the word â€œkickï¿½?may activate **motor areas** related to leg movement.
-- Words like â€œbrightâ€?or â€œloudâ€?may activate **visual or auditory cortex**.
+- Words like â€œbrightï¿½?or â€œloudï¿½?may activate **visual or auditory cortex**.

 ---

 ## ðŸ’¬ 5.
 Personal Reflections

 Learning about how the brain processes language has changed the way I think about communication.
-I used to believe that language was just â€œmental codeâ€?â€?a string of symbols stored somewhere in the brain.
+I used to believe that language was just â€œmental codeï¿½?ï¿½?a string of symbols stored somewhere in the brain.
 But the more I study cognitive neuroscience, the more I realize that language is a **dynamic, distributed, and embodied process**.

-Language is not just stored in â€œlanguage centers,â€?but involves **perception, action, and memory** systems across the brain.
+Language is not just stored in â€œlanguage centers,ï¿½?but involves **perception, action, and memory** systems across the brain.

-When I read a word like â€œrun,â€?I donâ€™t just understand it as an abstract concept â€?part of my brain is simulating what it feels like to run.
+When I read a word like â€œrun,ï¿½?I donâ€™t just understand it as an abstract concept ï¿½?part of my brain is simulating what it feels like to run.
 Thatâ€™s both fascinating and humbling.

 ---

 ## âœï¸ Final Thoughts

-The study of language and the brain reminds me that human cognition is not purely logical or computational â€?it's rooted in our biology, our bodies, and our experiences.
+The study of language and the brain reminds me that human cognition is not purely logical or computational ï¿½?it's rooted in our biology, our bodies, and our experiences.

-Understanding these neural mechanisms doesnâ€™t just help us treat aphasia or build brain-computer interfaces â€?it also helps us understand **what it means to understand**.
+Understanding these neural mechanisms doesnâ€™t just help us treat aphasia or build brain-computer interfaces ï¿½?it also helps us understand **what it means to understand**.

-> â€œTo speak is to think with your body.â€?â€?A thought I now come to appreciate deeply.
+> â€œTo speak is to think with your body.ï¿½?ï¿½?A thought I now come to appreciate deeply.

 ---